Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Experimental results

 \subsection{Quality measures}

-As we stated previously, the output of the \ac{ResBeMF} model consists of a discrete probability distribution that indicates the probability that a user $u$ will rate an item $i$ with any of the plausible scores $\mathcal{S}$.
+As we stated previously, the output of the \ac{ResBeMF} model consists of a discrete probability distribution that indicates the probability that a user $u$ will rate an item $i$ with any of the scores $\mathcal{S}$.
 This output allows for tuning the degree of reliability of the model by filtering out those predictions that are unreliable.
 If a high-reliability threshold is set, the model will be able to compute only a few predictions, but these will be very accurate.
 If a low-reliability threshold is set, the model will be able to compute many predictions, but these will be less accurate.
 Therefore, the quality of the model should be measured in terms of two quality measures: the error of the predictions and the ability to compute predictions.
+Note that the reliability threshold is not a static hyperparameter, but a modulation tool that allows system designers to shift the operating point towards either reliability or coverage, depending on the specific application requirements (e.g., risk-averse vs. discovery-oriented systems).

 To measure the error of predictions, we can follow two approaches: Consider the problem of predicting the vote as a regression problem, in which case we should use a regression score such as \ac{MAE}, or consider the problem of predicting the vote as a classification problem, in which case we should use a classification score such as accuracy.
 Both quality measures offer different perspectives on the performance of the models, and therefore, we will use both.
 For the sake of completeness, we will briefly review these quality measures, as well as their particular incarnations for our model.
 For a thorough revision of these metrics, please refer to \cite{zhu2004recall}.